 The handmade sofas feature a contemporary statement floating plinth, with the burnished finish to the walnut carried through from the kitchen furniture.

-Walnut and Mocha cowhide sofas and ottoman in the seating area were designed by HG Design Solutions to complement the handmade bar stools in the kitchen.
+Walnut and Mocha cowhide sofas and ottoman in the seating area were designed by Herrington Gate to complement the handmade bar stools in the kitchen.

 Access this first floor gymnasium via a frameless glass pivot door allowing light to flood in from the landing.
 Simple white gloss furniture with mirrored shelving accommodates the TV and mini bar fridges.